6 Ways Ankylosing Spondylitis Can Affect the Nails | MySpondylitisTeam

 1. Ridges

-Ridges in the nail may be visible going vertically (up and down) on the nail.
-Also called onychorrhexis, this symptom causes the appearance of grooves, which may be deep and dark or shallow and subtle.
+Ridges in the nail may be visible going vertically (up and down).
+This symptom causes the appearance of grooves, which may be deep and dark or shallow and subtle.

 Inflammatory conditions, including eczema and psoriasis, can cause nail ridges.
 (CC BY-NC-ND 3.0 NZ/DermNet)